 I currently live in Chatham with my amazing husband Gary.
 I have three wonderful children (Jesse, Joshua, and Hannah), each grown and living away from home.

-I have been an LKDSB teacher now for 14 years, and am currently teaching elementary music and drama.
+I have been an LKDSB teacher now for 16 years, and am currently in an assistive technology role for the LKDSB.
 I have been a part of the Wallaceburg Concert Band since its’ inception, both as a performer (playing flute) and as part of its’ executive.
 I have recently joined the Brass Factory, and enjoy the challenge of learning to play some “very difficult to me” guitar pieces.

-I look forward to great things to come in Wallaceburg, while supporting the Arts through my role within the W.D.C.A.
+I look forward for great things to come in Wallaceburg, while supporting the Arts through my role within the W.D.C.A.

 Director – Jane McGee: